zephos-io/funnelbase/README.md

 * Cancellation of requests if it exceeds the requests deadline
 * Ability to retry if the request fails
 * Monitor requests for backoff requests from APIs and respond accordingly
-* Exposes metrics for Prometheus about rate limiter and caching statistics
+* Exposes metrics for Prometheus

 ## Batch requests